kennyg1989/ao-killbot/readme.md

 }
 ```

-### Creating new Bot
+### Creating new service
 * Create new directory in this project directory (called for example like the guild you'd like to create the bot)
 * Place the filled out config.json file inside that directory.
-So for the "nilfgard" guild, you'd have nilfgard/config.json
+So for the "templer" guild, you'd have ./templer/config.json
-* Call the script with ./create_bot nilfgard
+* Call the script with ./create_service templer
 * Enjoy

 ### Built With